Sometimes It Takes A 'Village' To Help Seniors Stay In Their Homes

 McWhinney-Morse says that back in 2000 in Beacon Hill, continuing to live independently wasn't expected after age 65.

 "That was the line when one became suddenly old," she says.
-"I knew from everything I read that it was the time when I should move: move south, move flat, move warm, move safe, but certainly not stay in my house on Beacon Hill."
+"I knew from everything I read that it was the time when I should move: Move south, move flat, move warm, move safe, but certainly not stay in my house on Beacon Hill."

-And who wouldn't want to stay in Beacon Hill, with its colonial-style architecture, cobble stone sidewalks and charming little shops.
-So McWhinney-Morse and about a dozen friends tried to find a way to get the support they needed as they aged, without having to give up their homes and their community.
+But who wouldn't want to stay in Beacon Hill, with its colonial-style architecture, cobblestone sidewalks and charming little shops?
+So McWhinney-Morse and about a dozen friends tried to find a way to get the support they needed as they aged without having to give up their homes and their community.

 The result of two years of effort was Beacon Hill Village.
 Members pay dues of a few hundred dollars a year.
-In exchange, they have access to a wide array of discounted services–from home health to home repair to transportation.
-There's also a busy calendar of classes, trips, and social events.
+In exchange, they have access to a wide array of discounted services — from home health to home repair to transportation.
+There's also a busy calendar of classes, trips and social events.

 There was nothing else around like Beacon Hill Village for several years.
 Then around 2006, it started to get a little bit of media attention.
 A little bit was all it took.
-McWhinney-Morse says once, in a single week, "we literally – this is not an exaggeration—received one thousand telephone calls or emails from across the country from people saying, 'How do I start a village, is there a village in my neighborhood, what do I do, who can I call, may I come and see you?'"
+McWhinney-Morse says that in one single week, "we literally — this is not an exaggeration — received 1,000 telephone calls or emails from across the country from people saying, 'How do I start a village, is there a village in my neighborhood, what do I do, who can I call, may I come and see you?' "

 Beacon Hill Village is no longer novel.
-It's been around for 15 years and has more than 300 members.
+It has been around for 15 years and has more than 300 members.
 And every Wednesday morning for nearly a decade, at least a dozen of them have met to discuss politics over French toast and oatmeal.

-Observations about climate change, DACA, and President Trump's latest tweet rise above the clink of cutlery and coffee cups.
+Observations about climate change, the Deferred Action for Childhood Arrivals program and President Trump's latest tweet rise above the clink of cutlery and coffee cups.

-"It's made me much more alert," says 80-year-old Muriel Feinberg.
+"It's made me much more alert," says 80-year-old Muriel Feingold.
 "I have to keep up with stuff because [I know] I'm meeting people on Wednesday.
 So I think I've been more attuned to what's going on politically and internationally."

 Beacon Hill Village is also providing the kind of help with daily activities that was part of the original vision.
 Like rides to the supermarket.
 Tom Moore, 67, drives several days a week for Beacon Hill Village members.
 He used to be in the travel business.
 This is his retirement job.